Thursdays

 The Kahala Hotel & Resort is proud to share our Impact Statement highlighting their efforts towards environmental sustainability in collaboration with The Hawaiian Legacy Forest.
 The statement details the contributions made by the hotel towards various initiatives aimed at preserving the environment.

-The Kahala Hotel & Resort is proud to be among the cohort of Hawai’i businesses and events honored by the Hawai’i Green Business Program (HCBP) for their energy efficiency and sustainable business practices.
+The Kahala Hotel & Resort is proud to be the longest consecutive hotel to receive this award and to be among the cohort of Hawai’i businesses and events honored by the Hawai’i Green Business Program (HCBP) for their energy efficiency and sustainable business practices.

 Mālama Maunalua is committed to restoring the health of Maunalua Bay through habitat restoration, science and planning, and education and outreach.